 Worried that this cashew gravy recipe is too simple, and won't be flavorful enough?
-Add in some garlic powder, swap out the water for vegetable broth, or, better yet, just add one-half of a vegetarian bouillon cube into the mix while you are heating it up on the stove top.
+Try using seasoned salt instead of regular salt (but watch out for MSG in seasoned salt).
+Another idea is to add in some garlic powder, or, swap out the water for vegetable broth, or, better yet, just add one-half of a vegetarian bouillon cube into the mix while you are heating it up on the stove top.
 Just give it a good stir to make sure it dissolves well.
 Also, scroll down for a few tips about how to make the perfect vegetarian gravy.
-Hint: it's not actually all that different from any other gravy-making technique.
+Hint: making a meat-free gravy is not actually all that different from any other gravy-making technique.

 - 2 cups water